-- We can adjust the emphasis placed on the various topics or build the NERC Critical Infrastructure Protection (CIP) Training course around the mix of technologies of interest to you (including technologies other than those included in this outline).
+- We can adjust the emphasis placed on the various topics or build the NERC Critical Infrastructure Protection (CIP) Course around the mix of technologies of interest to you (including technologies other than those included in this outline).

-The intended audience for our NERC Critical Infrastructure Protection Training program are:
+The target audience for this NERC Critical Infrastructure Protection (CIP) course:

 - Bulk Electrical System (BES) asset owners and operators

 - Operations and support personnel

 - Anyone who wants to learn more about the NERC CIP standards

 The knowledge and skills that a learner must have before attending this NERC Critical Infrastructure Protection (CIP) course are: